Things I am Learning from my Author Mom

 Visit the Past, but Don’t Stay There

 The past is a great place to visit but a terrible place to live.
 I have watched Mom do family research my entire adult life and discover some amazing treasures.
-She has done detailed research on the life of my great Aunt Hallie, studied letters, city directories, and family pictures.
+She has done detailed research on the life of my great Aunt Hallie, and studied letters, city directories, and family pictures.
 Along the way, there have been fascinating discoveries – some emotionally heavy.
 Mom continues to remind me that when we find out details about family history illness, death or heartaches, remember that those pains have already been dealt with.
 It may be sad at the time you learn the details but remember that if we choose to stay there, we lose the joy of the present.

 Don’t Worry About the Future